-- 7.5.24 The following items MAY BE altered or replaced

-- a.
-Any type of lubrication, brake or suspension fluid may be used.

-- b.
-Any type of spark plug may be used.

-- c.
-Any inner tube (if fitted) or inflation valves may be used.

-- d.
-Wheel balance weights may be discarded, changed or added.

 - e.
 Gaskets and gasket materials (with the exception of cylinder gaskets).

 - f.
 Painted external surface finishes and decals.

-- 7.5.25 The following items MAY BE removed
+- 6.5.25 The following items MAY BE removed

 - a.
 Instrument and instrument bracket and associated cables.

 - b.
 Horn.

 - c.
 Tool box.

 - d.
 Tachometer.

 - e.
 Speedometer.

 - f.
 Light switch.

 - g.
 Signal (Horn) switch.

 - h.
 Turn signal switch.

 - i.
 Radiator fan and wiring.

 - j.
 Chain guard as long as it is not incorporated in the rear fender.

 - k.
 Bolt on accessories on a rear sub frame.

-- 7.5.26 The following items MUST BE removed
+- 6.5.26 The following items MUST BE removed

 - a.
 Headlamp, rear lamp and turn signal indicators (when not incorporated in the fairing).

 - b.
 Openings must be covered with suitable materials.

 - c.
 Rear-view mirrors.

 - d.
 License plate bracket.

 - e.
 Helmet hooks and luggage carrier hooks.

 - f.
 Passenger foot rests.

 - g.
 Passenger grabs rails.

 - h.
 Safety bars, centre and side stands must be removed (fixed brackets must remain).

-- 7.5.27 The following items MUST BE altered
+- 6.5.27 The following items MUST BE altered

 - a.
 Motorcycles must be equipped with a functional ignition kill switch or button mounted at least on one side of the handlebar (within reach of the hand while on the hand grips) that is capable of stopping a running engine.
 The button or switch must be RED.

 - b.
 Throttle controls must be self-closing when not held by the hand.

 - c.
 All drain plugs, oil filler caps and oil dip sticks must be wired.
 External oil filter(s) screws and bolts that enter an oil cavity must be safety wired (i.e. on crankcases).

-8 AAVTR 08 Technical Regulations Class 125 GP
+7 AAVTR 07 Technical Regulations Class 125 GP

-8.1 125 GP Class specifications
+7.1 125 GP Class specifications